Ei3-kw/Grimalkin/README.md

 # Grimalkin
 A 3D immersive game built in Unity teaches users the danger of gaze tracking through devices in the home, including phones, computers, tablets and security cameras.
 Throughout the game, the user will experience many direct or indirect interactions with devices based on the provided scenario.
 Each of the interactions targets a specific exploitation of gaze data in real life that is evidenced by research.
-Some examples of the risks taught are price and compulsive behaviour manipulation, data theft, personal data inference and contextualized advertising.
+Some examples of the risks taught are price and compulsive behavior manipulation, data theft, personal data inference and contextualized advertising.

 This document was designed for a seamless handover between teams.
 It will cover the installation, running, unity basics, project code structure and an overview of the current code base.
 Head to [Getting started](#getting-started) if this is your first time using this code base.
 - [Grimalkin](#grimalkin)